Michael-F-Bryan/rust-ffi-guide/book/complex_request.md

 At the moment the entire application is composed of a button where the handler will fire off HTTP requests in the background.
 The GUI doesn't even display the response body, instead printing it to the parent console.
+This is fine while developing the backend, but not overly useful for end users.

 This chapter will deal with: